JxshO-Dev/Workspace/ReadME.md

 This project is licensed under the **MIT License**.

-See the `LICENSE` file for more information.
+See the `LICENSE` file for additional information.

 ---